Dynamics of the anisotropic conformal Horava theory versus its kinetic-conformal formulation: Hamiltonian analysis of the anisotropic conformal theory

 The direct computation of the derivatives of the potential yields

 where the dot inside the operators means $\nabla(a\cdot) b = \nabla(ab)$.

-It is illustrative to discuss on explicit grounds the anisotropic conformal covariance of these two derivatives of the potential, which enter in the definition of the Hamiltonian constraint and the equations of motion, specially for the role of the vector $a_i$ as a gauge connection for the anisotropic conformal transformations.
+It is illustrative to discuss on explicit grounds the anisotropic conformal covariance of these two derivatives of the potential, which enter in the definition of the Hamiltonian constraint and the equations of motion, especially for the role of the vector $a_i$ as a gauge connection for the anisotropic conformal transformations.
 We first note that the combination $NX^2$ is a conformal spatial scalar with conformal weight $-1/2$.
 Therefore its conformal covariant derivative can be defined according to (\ref{confcovder}), that is,

-In turn, this convariant derivative is a conformal spatial vector of conformal weight $-1/2$.
+In turn, this covariant derivative is a conformal spatial vector of conformal weight $-1/2$.
 According to the case discussed in Eq.~(\ref{confdivergence}), its divergence is also conformal.
-This divergence is exactly the combination arising between brackets in the right hand side of Eq.~(\ref{uconfmodel}), $\nabla_k D^k (NX^2)$.
+This divergence is exactly the combination arising between brackets in the right-hand side of Eq.~(\ref{uconfmodel}), $\nabla_k D^k (NX^2)$.
 Hence the second term in (\ref{uconfmodel}) has conformal weight $-3$, like the term $\gamma X^3$.
 This makes the $\mathcal{U}$ derivative conformally covariant in a manifest way, with conformal weight $-3/2$.
 Furthermore, we can write the two equations (\ref{uconfmodel} - \ref{wconfmodel}) in a form closer to the manifest conformal covariance,